 Read on There are currently no logon servers available to service the logon request Error

 Below are steps to successfully installing Windows Server 2008 Standard Edition on Dell PowerEdge R530 Server, I write this so that you don’t have to experience the same problems as mine.

 1. RAID disk planning:

-It’s depend on how many disks you have and how you want it to configure.
+It depends on how many disks you have and how you want it to configure.
 We have 8 x 500GB SATA hard drives and we configured it 2 x 500GB RAID1 (mirroring) for Operating system, 5x 500GB configured as RAID5 and 1x 500GB configured as hot online spare.
-With above RAID configuration our effective data volume become:
+With above RAID configuration, our effective data volume becomes: